 Occurrence in the United States

 In the United States, C difficile infection (CDI) occurs primarily in hospitalized patients, causing as many as 3 million cases of diarrhea and colitis per year.
+Cancer patients are significantly affected by CDI healthcare-associated diarrhea.
 Diarrhea caused by C difficile is also linked to 14,000 American deaths annually.

 The incidence of reported CDI infection continues to increase.
 In the 1980s, McFarland et al reported that 7% of patients admitted to a hospital and 28% of patients who were hospitalized had positive cultures for the organism.
 By the 1990s, the incidence of C difficile in hospitalized patients had risen to 30-40 per 100,000 population, and by 2005, to 84 per 100,000 population.